-Image and Text contributed by Vivek Dev Burman, Agartala & Kolkata
+Image and Narrative points contributed by Vivek Dev Burman, Agartala & Kolkata

 While clearing a godown in our house in 2015, I chanced upon a wooden box with a sliding cover.
 On close inspection, it contained ten 10”x12” B&W glass negatives photographed between c.
 1897 to 1910, covered in cobwebs and fungus.
 It turned out to be part of my grandfather’s photographic portfolio.
 My grandfather, Maharajkumar Brajendra Kishore Dev Burman of Tripura was an avid photographer and a gadget freak.